View New Upcoming retreats

 Further Instruction:

 Repeat developing jhana using metta as a foundation until the tendency of metta becomes natural in your mind throughout the day.
-You can than follow the same process for Karuna: Compassion and Mudita: Sympathetic Joy, as you did with metta, until these Kusala (wholesome/skillful) qualties also become the natural expression of your mind in daily life.
+You can then follow the same process for Karuna: Compassion and Mudita: Sympathetic Joy, as you did with metta, until these kusala (wholesome/skillful) qualities also become the natural expression of your mind in daily life.